Pre-Candidacy Field Experiences

 The PCFE requirements are due by the time you reach 48 credits and earn your teacher candidacy.
 Completion of the program requires earning a minimum of 20 points across three different categories.
-You will upload your materials to Taskstream prior to the beginning of your SEU 313 course and your SEU 313 instructor will record you as completing/not completing the project.
+You will upload your materials to D2L prior to the beginning of your SEU 313 course and your SEU 313 instructor will record you as having completed/not having completed the project.

 3. Do I need to complete every task on the checklist?

 No, you do not need to complete every single task on the checklist.
 The checklist provides a wide range of options to complete the requirements.
+For example, in Section Two: Developing My Understanding of Diversity, students must complete 3 experiences listed in that section.
 Please be aware that some of the requirements are mandatory to complete.
-For example in Section Two: Developing My Understanding of Diversity, students must complete 3 experiences listed in that section.

 4. How do I confirm that I have completed a task?

-Once you have completed a task on the check sheet, complete the evidence needed for that task.
+Once you have completed a task on the check sheet, record the evidence needed for that task.
 The required evidence is listed in the full explanation for PCFE.
-You should keep all of your items in a single Word document.
-Once you have completed all of the needed tasks for the program, you will then upload the document to TaskStream.
-Do not submit your work until you have completed all of the requirements.
+You should record all of your items for each section in the provided templates available for download on D2L.
+As you complete activities, fill in the details on these templates and then upload them in the correct submission area when you have completed a section’s requirements.

 5. Do I need to attend the programs sent in the PCFE digest or can I attend other programs?

 No, you do not need to only attend the programs sent in the PCFE digest.
 As a biweekly email, the PCFE digest is to give you ideas and reminders about upcoming events that can be used to complete the requirements.
 You are encouraged to attend other events around campus/off-campus that meet the requirements.
 For example, in Section One: Understanding the Teaching Profession, one of the tasks is to attend a school board meeting.
-You can attend any school board meeting, for example, this can be Kutztown Area School District, Allentown School District, or your hometown school district.
+You can attend any school board meeting.
+This can be a board meeting at Kutztown Area School District, Allentown School District, or your hometown school district.

 6. When interviewing a teacher, what types of questions should I ask?